-- Receive certification by your academic/co-op advisor explaining how the work is necessary to complete your degree.
+- The e-form will be routed to your academic/co-op advisor.
+They'll explain how the work is necessary to complete your degree.
 After your advisor completes the certification, the e-form is routed back to our office, where it will take up to 5 business days to process.
+So, plan ahead.

 - Receive authorization from UC International.
 With this authorization, you can begin your employment.

-You are not eligible to work until you receive this authorization from UC International Services and the start date of your work authorization has arrived.
+You are not eligible to work until you receive your CPT I-20 from UC International Services and the start date of your work authorization has arrived.
 No other authorization is required for CPT.

 You are not limited in the amount of Curricular Practical Training you may utilize.
-However, students who have engaged in a year or more of full-time CPT are ineligible for Optional Practical Training (OPT).
+However, students who have engaged in a year (365 days) or more of full-time CPT are ineligible for Optional Practical Training (OPT).
 Those who utilize 364 days or less of full-time CPT are still eligible for OPT.

 On your first day of work, you will complete an I-9 form with your employer.
 It certifies how you are authorized to work in the US.
 The two most common questions about this form are answered below:

-- In Section 1, "An alien authorized to work", your Admission # is your I-94 card number.
+- In Section 1, "An alien authorized to work", your Admission # is your I-94 number.

 - In Section 2, CPT falls under the category of "List A", document #4: Unexpired foreign passport, with Form I-94 indicating unexpired employment authorization.
 This section is to be completed by the employer, not the student.